10 Oct Explaining the Unexplainable: How to Talk to Children about Crisis

 The following list of practical suggestions, that when implemented with your own personal values and belief system, can serve to teach practical coping mechanisms to children during a crisis situation:

-- Actions speak louder than words: As parents, caregivers, or educators it is essential that you remember that children model themselves after your behaviour.
+1) Actions speak louder than words: As parents, caregivers, or educators it is essential that you remember that children model themselves after your behaviour.
 You are the role models by which they will learn how to behave and react.
 Therefore, keep your reactions in check.
 This includes limiting the amount of television you watch; if you are glued to the TV, this will be the norm for your children.
 Try to limit TV watching if you wish to limit your children’s exposure.
-Children do not inherently understand that it is the same plane crashing into the mountain or the same child washed up on shore; if they are going to watch, be sure you are watching with them and explain what they are seeing.
+Children do not inherently understand that it is the same images of buildings being bombed, rockets flying and destroying buildings or people being paraded in the streets; if they are going to watch, be sure you are watching with them and explain what they are seeing.

-- Your turn to talk: Once you listen to their thoughts, feelings and description of the information be mindful of the language you use – keep in mind, younger children are very literal – therefore telling them that someone died from a boating accident may result in a fear of boating.
-Does the child have any connection to boating?
-At camp?
-The cottage?
-Reassure them that they are safe when following all safety rules and explain HOW this crisis happened.
-Get behind the words you hear, as more often than not, the underlying concern is for their personal safety therefore, they need reassurance that they are, and will continue to be safe.
+3) Your turn to talk: Once you listen to their thoughts, feelings and description of the information be mindful of the language you use – keep in mind, younger children are very literal – therefore blanket statements such as “People died because of their religious affiliation” can be scary if they themselves identify similarly.
+Children need context, which means it’s important to read up on the history of the conflict in order to help explain the circumstances in a more comprehensive manner.
+Get behind the words you hear, as more often than not, the underlying concern is for their personal safety, therefore, they need reassurance that they are safe, including all the measures that have been put in place in their community to ensure this and that will continue to be safe.
+Lastly, remember it’s also OK not to have all the answers, and you can also wonder with them.

-- Keep moving forward: While we cannot change what happened, we can help our children take a proactive role in their processing and moving forward from a crisis situation.
+6) Keep moving forward: While we cannot change what is happening, we can help our children take a proactive role in their processing and moving forward from a crisis situation.
 This means identifying ways to get involved the community, volunteer work, and/or fundraising initiatives, all of which can serve to help children begin to take back control of their lives.

 Bad things happen, we cannot inoculate our children against the realities of the world.
 We can however, do our best to educate, sensitize and empathize with our children so that when crisis does happen they can cope with it in the most effective way possible.